sikonn/changingmoments/themes/blowfish/exampleSite/content/docs/homepage-layout/index.md

 ## Card layout

 The card layout is an extension of the page layout.
-It provides the same level of flexibility by also displaying your markdown content and adds a card image to display visual content.
+It provides the same level of flexivbility by also displaying your markdown content and adds a card image to display visual content.

 <img class="thumbnailshadow" src="img/home-card.png"/>